 - The board owner's name is visible on the board information card.
 Note that your access level may not be enough to see this information.
 However, if you received an invitation to the board, you can also see the inviter's name in the notification.

 - I created a board but the board does not belong to me anymore.
 How did I lose the board ownership?

 You can find the board link in your browser history or Miro emails, follow it, and request access.
-If the board was deleted, you may ask the admin to restore it within 30 days from the deletion date.
+If the board was deleted by the Admin, you may ask the Admin to restore it within 30 days from the deletion date.